Welcome to the Reach High Scholars website!

 • The Reach High Scholars Program (“RHSP”) is an independent NH Nonprofit Corporation and an exempt organization under Section 501 (c) (3) of the Internal Revenue Code

-• Most of them have financial aid with small amounts of debt and need-based grants of up to $52,000 per annum that, over four years, will have a total value of about $3.1 million
+• Most of them have financial aid with small amounts of debt and need-based grants of up to $62,000 per annum that, over four years, will have a total value of over $3.5 million

-• During 2011-2015, 6.2% of RHS graduates went to highly competitive colleges.
-Based on available information, only two NH high schools have done better.
+• During 2011-2016, 6% of RHS graduates went to highly competitive colleges.
+Based on available information, only two NH high schools have done better

-• $522,000 of financial aid from Summer Enrichment partners (Brown, Dartmouth, Phillips Exeter and St. Paul’s) in past five years (about 35% of which was reimbursed by RHSP and supporters)
+• Financial aid from Summer Enrichment partners (Brown, Dartmouth, Phillips Exeter and St. Paul’s) in past six years of $568,000 (over 30% of which was reimbursed by RHSP and supporters)

-• Contributions to RHSP from charitable institutions and individuals totaling $184,000
+• Contributions from charitable institutions and individuals to RHSP and its summer partners of $206,000

-• Of the more than 50 active participants in RHSP now attending or graduated from college:
+• Of the 58 active participants in RHSP now attending or graduated from college, nearly all are:

-- all are on track to complete in four years;
+- on track to complete in four years;

-- most are excelling academically and many have better grades than they did at RHS;
+- excelling academically and many have better grades than they did at RHS;

-- they are going on to excellent graduate programs and jobs.
+- going on to excellent graduate programs and jobs.

 Examples of Great Outcomes